luke-grantham/godot-addons/README.md

 Some helpful static functions

 ### Menu Manager
-Manage the visibility of groups of Control nodes.
-Useful for transitioning to/from separate menus
+Manage groups of Control nodes.
+Useful for transitioning to/from separate menus or animating ui in and out of view